Severnside Veterinary Group Repeat Prescription Policy

 Most of the medicines that are prescribed for your pets are ‘Prescription Only Medication, Veterinary’ or ‘POM-V’ and as such need to be dispensed by a Veterinary Surgeon for ‘an animal under their care’.
 This means the vet is making both legal and ethical obligations for the correct use of these medicines.

 We ask that you give us some notice when ordering repeat prescriptions.
 This allows us time to check your pet’s clinical records and to dispense the prescription.
-Orders placed before 12pm are usually ready to be collected after 4pm the same day, Monday to Friday.
-In some cases we may require a little more notice for example collections from branch surgeries or for medications that we do not keep in stock and need to be ordered.
+Orders placed before at Lydney by 12pm are usually ready to be collected the same day, Monday to Friday.
+Medication that is to be collected from Coleford needs a couple of days more notice please.

 Regular Drug Checks and Repeat Examination Policy